PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Axios
-Axios is a JavaScript library for making promise-based HTTP requests.
-It uses _XMLHttpRequests_ when used in the browser, and the native _http_ package when used with node.js [@axios].
+_Axios_[@axios] is a JavaScript library for making promise-based HTTP requests.
+It uses _XMLHttpRequests_ when used in the browser, and the native _http_ package when used with node.js.

 #### Comparison with fetch